 Enriched Air is what you get when you increase the amount of oxygen in the gas you breath from your tank.
 This leads to certain advantages underwater, mainly that the amount of No Decompression time you have is greatly increased when compared to diving with ordinary air, but also that there is possibly reduced diver fatigue.
 As in life there is a balance and with Nitrox the main down-side is that it is not safe to dive deeper than 30m/100 feet.
 On Damai boats we find that over 90% of our divers feel that the advantages far outweigh the disadvantages.
 It is possible to get certified on board the boats and the procedure for doing so is quite straight forward.
-You will need to purchase a book from PADI, the Enriched Air Diver Manual, which is available (with the PIC certification card) from your local dive center.
-Dive Damai are happy to purchase this book on your behalf and send it to the boat for your arrival.
-There is a small amount of study to be done from this book, then a short exam and you are ready to go.
-The cost of the course payable on board the boat is $125.
-For full information please contact our reservations department and you can consult the website for PADI (The Professional Association of Diving instructors) for more information on Enriched Air course options.
+Dive Damai is affiliated with SDI/TDI training facility and for more information please follow this link: http://www.dive-damai.com/SDI_dive_training

 Yes, Dive Insurance is Compulsory on our vessels.
 We recommend DAN International.
 We dive in extremely remote locations.
 Safety is a priority and we ask you to help yourself by ensuring you have the correct travel and dive insurance for everyone’s peace of mind.
-Dive Damai can offer short term dive insurance at a cost of $50 for 30 day coverage through DAN Asia Pacific.
+Dive Damai now offers short term dive insurance for the duration of your trip at a NO ADDITIONAL COST through DAN Asia Pacific.
 Please contact our reservations team for more details.